 - Renewing early doesn’t affect your license expiration date, so you can save yourself some time by planning well ahead of the expiration date

-- If you plan on changing your name, you MUST change it with the Social Security Administration Office FIRST before you can renew your license – details HERE
+- If you plan on changing your name, you MUST change it with the Social Security Administration Office FIRST before you can renew your license.
+See the details

 - Plastic cards are produced at a secure, central facility and mailed to the customer within 3 weeks.
 The card is mailed in an unmarked envelope, much the same way credit cards or passports are mailed.